PhD, Duke University

 Kennington is currently researching two book-length projects.
 The first is a study of the domestic slave trade in Montgomery and Mobile, Alabama, focusing on local legal regulations of the trade.
 The second project, currently titled The Mind of Susan Wray, weaves together themes of slavery, violence, sex, and insanity to tell the story of the plantation South through the life of one extraordinary woman.

-Dr. Kennington joined Auburn's history department in 2009 and began teaching at Auburn in the fall of 2010 after her year as the Law and Society Postdoctoral Fellow at the University of Wisconsin's Law School.
-At Auburn, she teaches courses in the history of the South to 1877, American Slavery, and American Legal history, in addition to survey courses in World history and United States history to 1877.
+Kennington joined Auburn's Department of History in 2009 and began teaching at Auburn in the fall of 2010 after her year as the Law and Society Postdoctoral Fellow at the University of Wisconsin's Law School.
+At Auburn, she teaches courses in the history of the South to 1877, American slavery, and American legal history, in addition to survey courses in world history and United States history to 1877.

 African American history; history of the American South; legal history; U.S. history from the colonial period until 1865